spinnaker-hackathon/gardening/README.md

 4. Visit the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas) in the Gardening Wiki tab.
    * Review the ideas.
 If you have follow-up ideas, questions, or enthusiasm for an idea, join the listed __#gardening-idea-XXXXXX__ channel in Slack to discuss it.
    * If you have a project idea, follow the instructions to add it.
 Then, go to Spinnaker Slack and create the Channel Name you specified.
+5. Read the [Plugin Users Guide](https://www.spinnaker.io/guides/user/plugin-users/) to learn about the new plugin framework for Spinnaker.
+Project teams should strongly consider building extensions and customizations as plugins, to accelerate progress and make projects easier to maintain.
+Leverage an existing Gradle build and extension points in Spinnaker's microservices.
+Look out for more in-depth plugin training soon!
-5. Leverage our ramp-up materials.
+6. Leverage our ramp-up materials.
 We will announce in **#gardening-general** and publish the links on this page when they are available.
 The Workshops will be ready the week prior to the hackathon.
 We'll also host office hours on the day before the hackathon starts; you can ask for help there or in Slack.

     - Asynchronous Getting Started Workshop
     - Asynchronous Plugins Workshop